averyhiebert/poink-and-clink/docs-src/index.md

 But if you don't want any of these features, Poink may be for you!
 And it should still be relatively simple to modify the JavaScript to add custom functionality, as you could with an Inky web export.

+## A Note on Screenreader Accessibility

+I have tried my best to make it so that everything is screenreader accessible if you use the TEXTMODE tag.
+Unfortunately, when there is no visible text onscreen, screenreader navigation in Chrome (and to a lesser extent Firefox) seems to run into some difficulties.
+If screenreader support is important to you, avoid having moments when there is *no* text on screen.